gatblau/artisan/docs/readme.md

 Sometimes standardisation is associated with opinionated and inflexible. *Artisan* tries hard to be flexible by placing the control in the hands of the developers.

-:exclamation:*Artisan* takes intructions from a configuration file (i.e. the build file).
-This file allows developers to inject instructions at key parts of the process, telling *Artisan* exactly what to do, and thus providing the freedom to customise the execution logic. *Artisan* then takes these instructions and execute them in well defined and standard process.
+:exclamation: *Artisan* takes commands from a configuration file (i.e. the build file).
+This file allows developers to inject instructions at key parts of the process, telling *Artisan* exactly what to do, and thus providing the freedom to customise the execution logic. *Artisan* then takes these instructions and execute them in well defined, secure and standard process.

 ## Secure by default

-Cryptography is hard, so *Artisan* works hard to make it easy to use and implicitly engrained in the fabric of packages.
+Cryptography is hard, so *Artisan* puts the emphasis on making cryptography seamless, easy to use and implicitly engrained in the fabric of packages.

-Using Pretty Good Privacy (PGP) keys by default, *Artisan* can automatically validate that the package being executed comes from a trusted source and it is safe to run.
+Using [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys by default, *Artisan* can automatically validate that the package being executed comes from a trusted source and it is safe to run.

 ## Embedded SOPs